andre34gomes/andre34gomes/README.md

 # 💫 About Me:
-🔭 I’m currently working on Where2Retail as a trainee<br>🌱 I’m currently learning MERN Stack
+🔭 I’m currently looking for a job<br>🌱 I’m currently learning MERN Stack

 ## 🌐 Socials: